al-jimenez/notes/README.md

 # notes()
-notes is a Bash function - add project notes to the current folders in notes file
+This is a simple function that adds project notes to the current folders in .notes file

 ## Use
 Use this and customize it with your changes.
 I use this as a notes file to remind my old man brain what I have to do in the project in the current folder.